Extract Information Holder

 - God endpoint

 - The endpoint offering this operation might have to access many data sources or backend systems to assemble the response.
-A large amount of such dependencies on external systems and data makes the API implementation harder to evolve.
+Derived from the “God Class” smell in object-oriented design, the term describes a class or an object that controls numerous other system parts [Riel 1996].
+Many such dependencies on external systems and data make the API implementation harder to operate and evolve.

 - Data lifetime mismatches

-- Conflating data elements with different life times makes caching and especially the cache invalidation harder.
-This may happen when slow-changing master data contains fast-changing transactional data, but also if the relation is reversed and transactional data that is often refreshed by clients contains embedded master-data that infrequently changes.
+- Conflating Data Elements with different lifetimes makes caching, especially cache invalidation, harder.
+This may happen when slow-changing master data contains fast-changing transactional data (for example, in an Operational Data Holder), but also if transactional data that is often refreshed by clients contains embedded master data that infrequently changes.

 - Overfetching

-- Ensure that the API offers a separate Retrieval Operation for data.
+- Ensure the API offers a dedicated Retrieval Operation for the data that is currently embedded and will be extracted.
 If this is not already the case, apply the Split Operation refactoring first.
+An Extract Operation or Segregate Commands from Queries refactoring might also be appropriate to avoid the god endpoint smell.

 - Adjust the tests to the new response structure and run them to observe the changed responses.

 - Clean up the implementation code.
-For example, service/utility classes or repositories previously used to retrieve the embedded data might not be required anymore.
+For example, services, utilities, or repositories previously used to retrieve the embedded data might not be required anymore here; hence, they should either be moved or removed.

-- Check security policies to ensure that clients can still access the linked data.
+- Check security policies to ensure that clients can access the linked data.

-- If under your control, adjust API clients to issue additional API calls to retrieve the data available at the endpoint referenced in the new Link Element.
+- Adjust API clients under your control to issue additional API calls to retrieve the data available at the endpoint referenced in the new Link Element as needed.

-- Update API description, version number, sample code, tutorials, etc. as required.
+- Update API Description [Lübke et al. 2019a], version number, sample code, tutorials, etc., as required.
 API directories and gateways might have to be updated as well.

 Target Solution Sketch (Evolution Outline)

-To reap the full benefits of this refactoring, backwards compatibility has to be given up.
-In a first step, the Embedded Entity could be marked as deprecated to give the clients time to adjust.
+To reap the full benefits of this refactoring, backward compatibility has to be given up.
+In the first step, the Embedded Entity could be marked as deprecated to give the clients time to adjust.
+At a time defined and announced when applying the refactoring, the Embedded Entity is removed from the message payload.
+The Limited Lifetime Guarantee pattern in Lübke et al. [2019b] describes this lifecycle management strategy in detail.

 Example(s)

-The following API description shows an endpoint to retrieve the CustomerProfileDTO
+The following API Description shows an endpoint to retrieve a CustomerProfileDTO

 , which includes the Embedded Entity PurchaseOrderDTOs